Start9Labs/documentation/site/source/diy/index.rst

 ===
 DIY
 ===
-Here you will find guides for building your own Server!
-Currently, embassyOS supports the Raspberry Pi and on most x86_64 platforms (desktops, laptops, mini PCs, servers, and virtual machines).
+Here you will find guidelines for building your own Start9 server!
+Currently, StartOS is known to work well on the Raspberry Pi and on **most** x86_64 platforms (desktops, laptops, mini PCs, servers, and virtual machines).

 Motivation
 ----------
-There are several reasons you might prefer to build your own Embassy instead of purchasing one from us:
+There are several reasons you might prefer to build your own server instead of purchasing one from Start9:

     #.
 You already own the necessary hardware and would like to re-purpose it.
     #.
 You want to save on shipping or import costs to your location.